Fast similarity/distance computation function for large sparse matrices. You

 if

-, removes zero values to make the similarity/distance matrix sparse.
-It has no effect whendense = TRUE
+TRUE, removes zero values to make the similarity/distance matrix sparse.
+It has no effect whendense = TRUE.- diag

 if

-, only compute diagonal elements of the similarity/distance matrix; useful when comparing corresponding rows or columns ofx
+TRUE, only compute diagonal elements of the similarity/distance matrix; useful when comparing corresponding rows or columns ofxandy.- use_nan

 if